0345 466 2666

 Some of these general settings may be overridden at both Layout and Block level.

 Products may be configured according to the way in which you would prefer them to be displayed.

 Various availability scenarios can be accounted for, such as a product which is either out of stock or not yet released.
 Orders may be denied or the product itself may be hidden from sight.
 Should you wish to remove any possibility of becoming over-ordered, backorders can be prevented entirely, resulting in larger orders being reduced to the available quantity remaining in stock.

 With regard to adding an item to the Shopping Basket, you can enable the customer to stay on the same page, with or without an interactive dialog displaying their basket contents.
 This can also work well with the Shopping Basket and Recently Added side Blocks.
 Otherwise, you can send customers directly to the Shopping Basket to view their purchase or allow them to continue shopping.
 Should the latter option be selected, the customer may be served with a list of Related Products which may interest them, should such products be available.

-Although they can be individually specified in the Product Manager, Related Products can also be generated automatically by the site according to the number you specify.
+Although they can be individually specified in the Products section, Related Products can also be generated automatically by the site according to the number you specify.
 Any individual products you specify will override the generator.

 A special Product Label may be applied automatically to new products by specifying the number of weeks since the release date for a product to be classified as new.